 The tomatillo plant is an intriguing addition to any garden.
-Growing inside papery husks that often resemble hanging lanterns, tomatillos are tart in flavor.
+Growing Tomatillos inside papery husks that often resemble hanging lanterns, tomatillos are tart in flavor.
 The plant’s fruit, reliability and unique growth habit have all helped contribute to its rise in popularity.
-Today the tomatillo plant is an increasingly common sight in gardens.
+Today the tomatillo is an increasingly common sight in gardens.

 Varieties of Tomatillo

 Before we learn how to grow the tomatillo, you will need to select a variety to grow.
 This decision is going to, at least partly, be dictated by your location and local growing conditions when you plant tomatillos.

 Whichever variety you choose to grow it should be able to grow and mature within your growing season.
 Gardeners with short growing seasons should either grow quick maturing varieties or try cultivating undercover.